HumanDynamics/openbadge-hub/README.md

  Primarily useful for layout and styling.

- - `ionic run android --device` will attempt to run the app on a connected android device `-l` or `-r` can be used to create a live reload server for testing.
+ - `ionic run android --device` will attempt to run the app on a connected android device `-l` or `-r` can be used to create a live reload server for testing (this requires proper handling of CORS stuff, which may or may not be implemented depending on the backend).

 #### Layout